Keyboard shortcuts

 The end state matches what cargo generate produces from the game-static template:

-• src/lib.rs holds your MyGamePlugin.
+• src/lib.rs holds your MyGamePlugin and your components.

 • src/main.rs is a thin standalone runner.